janaSunrise/Anime-face-generation-DCGAN-webapp/README.md

-# Anime face generation DCGAN Webapp
+# Anime face generation DCGAN WebApp

-> A port of my Anime face generation using Pytorch into an Webapp
+> A port of my Anime face generation using Pytorch into a Webapp

 ## Installation and usage.